diegoagd10/docker-dev-envs/README.md

 These images were created to avoid installing the development dependencies for running applications.
 In this way, we don't have to pass again for the installation process.

-All the images were created based on [Alpine Image](https://hub.docker.com/_/alpine) to save space on the disc.
+All the images were created on top of the [Alpine Image](https://hub.docker.com/_/alpine).

 ## Available images